parpalak/i.upmath.me/README.md

 #S2 LaTeX Renderer

-Service for generating nice [SVG pictures from LaTeX equations](https://tex.s2cms.ru/en/) for web.
+Service for generating nice [SVG pictures from LaTeX equations](https://tex.s2cms.com/) for web.
+You can try it in action in the [Markdown and LaTeX online editor](https://upmath.me).

 ##Requirements